guilhermelawless/randgen_omni_dataset/README.md

 Using with PF-UCLT
 ==================================

-While generating your data / after recording to a rosbag file, you can use [pfuclt\_omni\_dataset](https://github.com/guilhermelawless/pfuclt_omni_dataset) to try localization and target tracking.
+After recording to a rosbag file, you can use [pfuclt\_omni\_dataset](https://github.com/guilhermelawless/pfuclt_omni_dataset) to try localization and target tracking.

 To accomplish this, when the executing the create\_launch\_file script, it will generate a file in your the pfuclt package launch folder to work with it.
 By default, it will be named new.launch, so you can execute it with: `roslaunch pfuclt_omni_dataset new.launch`

+Please edit this file first, or use the path argument to specify the location of a omni_simulated.bag file.
+Also, if you need, use the rate argument to set different rosbag playing rates.

-Use the rviz config file pfuclt\_omni\_dataset/config/omni_sim.rviz to visualize the algorithm in rviz.
+Use the rviz config file pfuclt\_omni\_dataset/config/omni_sim.rviz to visualize the algorithm in rviz. *Important*: you need to execute rviz only after setting the /use_sim_time parameter to true, which is done by calling the launch file above.

+You will know everything is working if the PF-UCLT node outputs an odometry frequency of 33Hz (by default) almost consistently.
+If it goes below this value, the algorithm is causing odometry readings to be delayed, so it can't keep up and you should lower the rosbag playing rate.